hackclub/hackclub/workshops/hack_club_badge_generator/README.md

 ```

 We created a copy of the template image so that we can reuse the image for any number of badges, and then pasted the picture inside the box.
 `position = (197, 320)` is the position at which the picture should be pasted.
-The coordinates 197 and 320 are respectively the X and Y coordinates of the top left point of the box(in pixels).
+The coordinates 197 and 320 are respectively the X and Y coordinates of the top-left point of the box(in pixels).

 ### Time to print your name

 Now we need to print your name and the name of your hack club.
 For that let us define 2 more functions `create_label()` and `get_fontsize()`.
-`create_label()` function will create a transparent label with a text in the center.
+`create_label()` function will create a transparent label with text in the center.
 `get_fontsize()` will calculate the font size depending on the text you enter.

 Now let us pause the `generate_badge()` function for the time being and code the other 2 functions.